joaoc-pires/website-joaopires.com/projects.md

 ## Personal Projects
 **[Ares](https://apps.apple.com/us/app/ares-rss-reader/id1560552142)**: This is close to my heart.
 Not only is it my personal RSS Reader, but it's also the project I rewrite every year to learn new Apple API's and experiment with some less used technologies Apple might release.

+**[Rede Comboios]()**: This app allows to follow the Portuguese trains and their schedules.
+It uses an open, yet undocumented, API from the Infraestruturas de Portugal, to access parts of the information, and others are made using public available information with no API.
+You can find more info [here](https://joaopires.com/rede/faq.html)

 **[Conceal](https://github.com/joaoc-pires/WoW-Conceal)**: Conceal is a small Addon for World of Warcraft.
 When blizzard released the new UI with Dragonflight, I wanted to start using as much of the retail UI as possible, but I also needed some functionality provided by ElvUI.
 Conceal simply hide parts of the UI when they are not needed.
 Simple as that.

 ## Contracted Work